-Clustering, on the other hand, is used to discover natural groups within a dataset without using any known attributes.
+On the other hand, clustering is used to discover natural groups within a dataset without using any known attributes.

 Co-occurrence Grouping and clustering have one major difference.
-While clustering groups objects together based on shared qualities, Co-occurrence Grouping groups objects that were present in the same transactions.
+While clustering groups objects together based on shared qualities, Co-occurrence Grouping groups objects present in the same transactions.

 Link Prediction is a method used to predict the presence and strength of the connection between objects.
-Social networking and e-commerce website use link prediction to recommend new connections and products.
+Social networking and e-commerce websites use link prediction to recommend new connections and products.

 Appreciating your creativity & intuition